sbb/tidy-data-course-project/Codebook.md

-fBodyBodyAccJerkMag.std..| fBodyBodyAccJerkMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration "jerk" signals in the frequency domain fBodyBodyGyroMag.mean..| fBodyBodyGyroMag-mean() | mean of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals in the frequency domain fBodyBodyGyroMag.std..| fBodyBodyGyroMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals fBodyBodyGyroJerkMag.mean..| fBodyBodyGyroJerkMag-std() | mean of the magnitude of the Euclidean norm of the body acceleration "jerk" signals in the frequency domain
+fBodyBodyAccJerkMag.std..| fBodyBodyAccJerkMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration "jerk" signals in the frequency domain fBodyBodyGyroMag.mean..| fBodyBodyGyroMag-mean() | mean of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals in the frequency domain fBodyBodyGyroMag.std..| fBodyBodyGyroMag-std() | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration component of the gyroscope signals fBodyBodyGyroJerkMag.mean..| fBodyBodyGyroJerkMag-mean() | mean of the magnitude of the Euclidean norm of the body acceleration "jerk" signals in the frequency domain fBodyBodyGyroJerkMag.std..| fBodyBodyGyroJerkMag-std | mean of the standard deviation of the magnitude of the Euclidean norm of the body acceleration "jerk" signals in the frequency domain

 ### Summary choices that were made